greenlsi/mercury_mso_framework/README.md

 - Clone this repository in your PC: `git clone https://github.com/greenlsi/mercury_mso_framework.git`
 - Once cloned, move to the M&amp;S&amp;O framework folder: `cd mercury_mso_framework`
-- Install all the required Python packages: `pip install -r requirements.txt`
+- Install all the required Python packages: `pip3 install -r requirements.txt`
+- Install Mercury: `python3 setup.py install`
+- Move to the SummerSim '20 example directory: `cd samples/summersim-2020`
 - Create the folder that will hold the simulation results of your trial: `mkdir results`
-- Let's run the example!: type `python3 sample_mercury.py` and let it simulate
+- Let's run the example!: type `python3 main.py` and let it simulate

-You are more than welcome to read through the `sample_mercury.py` file and tune different parameters to see their effect on the simulation outcome.
+You are more than welcome to read through the `main.py` file and tune different parameters to see their effect on the simulation outcome.
 If you have any question regarding this preliminary version of Mercury, feel free to [send an email](mailto:r.cardenas@upm.es) with your request.

 # Mercury Tutorial Examples